 - In high risk stowaway ports, prior to loading empty containers should be checked internally and then sealed.

 - Containers are designed to be handled by a vertical lift at the top four corner castings.
-Hence it is essential that all container handling equipment utilises a spreader.
+Hence it is essential that all container handling equipment utilizes a spreader.

 - Various types of spreaders and slings are available for handling containers.
 Some of them are: